ahmadyan/Duplex/README.md

 * Currently the duplex binaries and the configurations has to be in the same directory, so please output the binary in the bin folder.
 * Example configuration files are available in the /bin directory
 * If using hspice as a numerical simulator, User should set an environment variable DUPLEX_SIM_ID to an integer value.
 If you don't want to set the environment variable, run Duplex from the python wrapper (test/duplex.py) in test directory.
 Python wrapper requires Python 3+.

+## Misc
+Duplex uses llvm coding style.
+Any PR will be formatted using clang-format.